andrezero/andretorgal.site.old/content/pages/about/story.md

 ## Mix tapes

-<p class="year">1988</p>

 Meanwhile, I had become a teenager.
 I started riding my BMX around the block, building quarter pipes with new friends.

-And I was learning how to play guitar.

 During high-school, music seized my entire life.
 I learned how to listen, how to feel, how to play.
 The tapes became the medium where we captured each other's vinyl collections and the mixtapes, the most real, p2p music discovery system ever invented, was at the center of everything we did.

+<p class="year">1988</p>

+I had been learning how to play guitar for 2 years now.
+Very slowly at first.
+But as soon as met other people learning instruments, we started a pop band.

-I started a pop band, then a rock band, then a punk one and then on to metal.
-We spent countless hours in studios, played dozens of shows, and the tapes became demo tapes.
+And then a rock band, and then a punk one, and on to metal and several flavours of that.
+We spent countless hours in studios, played dozens of shows, and the mix tapes were replaced by our own demo tapes.
 Suddenly, computers didn't seem so relevant.
 I was acquiring other ways of expression.
 And growing a social conscience.

 ## Full-duplex sound cards